GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 ## Address verification rate limiter
 ### Description
-This is the rate limiter for the address verification step.
+This is the rate limiter for the Phone step.
 It is referred to in code via `:proof_address` and the `RateLimiter` class.

 By default, the user is allowed 5 attempts in 6 hours.